banr1/learning-english-transcripts/Ethereums Proof of Stake consensus explained.md

 So Ethereum won't go down and freeze if a third of the validators go offline like most protocols using a purely BFT-based consensus model.

-When using proof of stake, there's a well-known attack called a long-range attack.
+When using Proof-of-Stake, there's a well-known attack called a long-range attack.

 Essentially, an attacker will stake a large amount for a period of time and then stop staking.